OpenWork-NZ/mdwg/docs/_defs/DataIdentification.md

 ## ICSM Best Practice Recommendations

+Therefore - to clearly understand what resource a metadata record is describing, there should be one and only one [1..1] MD_Identification package in a metadata record.
+For dataset metadata, this must be expressed as an MD_DataIdentification instance.
+The Data Indentifaction package contains several sub-packages and sub-elements.
+To ease the common use of such metadata, it is important that the use of these sub-packages and sub-elements be standardised.

 ## Related Classes

 - **[MD_Identification](./class-MD_Identification)** the abstract parent class to `MD_DataIdentification` - See guidances for the composite elements.